bartdag/recodoc2/README.rst

 Finally, install PPA in Eclipse using the following update site:
 ``http://www.sable.mcgill.ca/ppa/site_1.2.x``.

-Since PPA is updated frequently but not released regularly, you might be better downloading it and building the update site locally.
+Since PPA is updated frequently but not released often, you might be better downloading it and building the update site locally.
 The source code is `located on bitbucket <https://bitbucket.org/barthe/ppa/wiki/Home>`_.